Losant/losant-docs/docs/university/course-four-workshop.md

 ### Gauge Block Exercise:

 The Gauge block can change colors based on its current represented value.
-Let’s say, for our water pump, the RPM should never reach above 2500 rpm.
+Let’s say, for our water pump, the rpm should never reach above 2500 rpm.
 If it does, our dashboard should reflect that, like so:

 ![Gauge Preview Conditional](/images/university/course-four-workshop/gauge-preview-conditional.png)

 Using the "Conditional Colors", create a conditional to implement this functionality into the block.
-Once done, if the RPM goes above 2500, you should see a block that looks like the screenshot above.
+Once done, if the rpm goes above 2500, you should see a block that looks like the screenshot above.

 After completing the exercise, add the block to the dashboard.